-This deck was used in a competition and was never used for raising money, but it’s still a powerful deck that startups can learn from.
+This startup pitch deck example was used in a competition and was never used for raising money, but it’s still a powerful deck that startups can learn from.

 Favorite takeaway: This simple deck provides a clear value proposition to customers and investors.
 The creators of this deck also understood that one of the key concerns of an investor is the exit mechanism of his or her investments.
 I love how the deck highlights a number of exit strategy options.

-This deck was used to raise their $1 million in seed funding.
+This startup deck was used to raise $1 million in seed funding.

-Social proof almost always work.
-The deck showed that the startup had over 20,000 unique visitors, 18,000 monthly alerts, 12 minutes average sessions on the site.
+Social proof almost always works.
+The deck showed that the startup had over 20,000 unique visitors, 18,000 monthly alerts, and12 minutes average sessions on the site.

-Favorite takeaway: The deck has fewer than 13 slides but provides investors with knowledge of traction the site got going viral on social media and their go-to-market strategy.
+Favorite takeaway: The pitch deck has fewer than 13 slides but provides investors with knowledge of the traction the site got going viral on social media and its go-to-market strategy.

 LaunchRock allows users to create landing pages and quickly get their startups known through social media, even before the launch of their full site.

-Favorite takeaway: One the better-designed decks, the deck had only 15 slides but showed how the product works and the different ways it can be used.
-They also utilize an analogy similar to what Linkedin had in their decks.
+Favorite takeaway: As a more creatively designed pitch deck example, this pitch deck had only 15 slides but showed how the product works and the different ways it can be used.
+They also utilize an analogy similar to what LinkedIn had in their decks.

-Favorite takeaway: The deck started off with a problem: people guessing their analytics.
-It followed up by providing their solution to that problem and, ultimately, its competitive advantage.
+Favorite takeaway: This pitch deck example started off with a problem: people guessing their analytics.
+It followed up by providing its solution to that problem and, ultimately, its competitive advantage.
 One of the best pitch decks, this is a great example of showing the problem and solution.

-Moz started out as a SEO company but has pivoted to support marketers across all inbound marketing strategies.
+Moz started out as an SEO company but has pivoted to support marketers across all inbound marketing strategies.

-This is the series-B deck for Moz which they used to raise over $18 million.
+This is the series-B startup pitch deck for Moz which they used to raise over $18 million.
 If you’re an established startup, this is a great example of an investor pitch deck, and you can follow this guide.
-The deck is packed with information about the company since it was founded five years prior to this pitch.
+The pitch deck is packed with information about the company since it was founded five years prior to this pitch.

 Favorite takeaway: Because the company had already been in operation for five years, they were able to present an accurate estimated revenue, revenue run rate, average customer lifetime value, cost of paid acquisition, etc.

-Favorite takeaway: The company wanted to be the primary outlet for video content, and it succeeded doing just that.
+Favorite takeaway: The company wanted to be the primary outlet for video content, and it succeeded in doing just that.
 It goes to show that if you know what your product can do, are able to show its potential, and build on the momentum gained through early investments to create that, then you can achieve its potential.
 If you’re aiming to build an investor pitch deck to land a VC like Sequoia Capital, this presentation slide deck is a great template for you!

 Favorite takeaway: This deck stands out!
-They clearly understand who they are, and they stayed that way throughout the entire pitch.
-The deck is filled with a fun tone that helps explain the product well.
+They clearly understand who they are, and they stayed that way throughout the entire presentation.
+The startup pitch deck is filled with a fun tone that helps explain the product well.

 Foursquare is a mobile platform that helps you find the best places to go in your area.

-Favorite takeaway: This deck does a great job using screenshots of social proof that the app already has from its users sharing tweets of them being ‘mayor’ of a particular area.
+Favorite takeaway: This pitch deck does a great job using screenshots of social proof that the app already has from its users sharing tweets of them being the ‘mayor’ of a particular area.

 Favorite takeaway: Simplicity.
-This deck does well explaining critical information like the problem, the solution, their business model, and traction.
-You can’t really go wrong with this.
+This pitch deck example does well explaining critical information like the problem, the solution, their business model, and traction.
+You can’t really go wrong with this pitch deck.

 Favorite takeaway: Most startups are founded because of a problem they faced, but not many people tell their story well through their pitch decks.
-Dwolla shared a great story of how the founder paid $50,000 a year in credit card fees and then created a solution for never doing it again.
+In their slide deck, Dwolla shared a great story of how the founder paid $50,000 a year in credit card fees and then created a solution for never doing it again.

 Gusto (previously ZenPayroll) is a cloud-based solution tool for small businesses to pay employees.

-The company raised $6 million with this deck.
+The company raised $6 million with this pitch deck.